webcreate/infinite-ajax-scroll/doc/events.md

 | scrollOffset    | integer | current number of pixels scrolled from the top                                   |
 | scrollThreshold | integer | threshold which marks the line from where IAS should start loading the next page |

-Triggered when the visitors scrolls.
+Triggered when a visitor scrolls.

 ### load